Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/previouse_methods.typ

 A central innovation in their methodology was the systematic application of data transformations to enhance pattern recognition capability.
 These transformations included:

-- Spatial transformations (rotations and reflections forming D8 symmetry operations)
+- Spatial transformations (the group of eight symmetries of a square: the four rotational symmetries (0°, 90°, 180°, 270°) and the four reflection symmetries - denoted D#sub[8])
 - Color permutations (rearrangements of the 10 possible color values)
 - Example order permutations (varying the sequence of training examples)